 Carrowmore.
 A cruciform bead or button of stone, perforated in the same

-manner, was found in the tumulus at Dowth in the Co. of Meath (see Wilde,
+manner, was found in the tumulus at Dowth in the Co. of Meath.
+Some beads or buttons of stone found on Ballyboley Mountain, Co.
+Antrim, were similarly perforated.

 are, to be sure, insignificant trifles, but when they exhibit in material